C3MA/lightpanel/README.md

 Do not chain Multiple boards while powering only via USB!

 The Voltage converters will reverse feed the second board, and in the process kill most of the LED's on the first board!

+ESP32C3 notice:
+If flashing while connected to the board, the ESP might damage it's